Martijn Kaars: 1. FC Magdeburg

 On 17 June 2024, Kaars joined 2.
 Bundesliga side 1.
 FC Magdeburg for a reported fee of around €800,000, a sum that made him the most expensive departure in Helmond Sport's history.
 He made his competitive debut on 3 August 2024, starting in a 0–0 home draw with SV Elversberg.
 A week later he scored his first goals for the club, a brace in a 3–1 win away to Eintracht Braunschweig.
 He registered his first DFB-Pokal goal on 19 August 2024, equalising in a 2–1 first-round defeat at Kickers Offenbach.
 After the winter break he scored a hat-trick in a 5–2 victory at Elversberg on 19 January 2025, before hitting four goals in a 5–2 win away to FC Schalke 04 on 1 February 2025.
 In his first season with the club, he scored 19 goals in the league and provided six assists, finishing as the second-highest goalscorer in the competition behind Davie Selke.

 FC St. Pauli

 On 28 August 2025, Kaars signed for Bundesliga club FC St. Pauli on undisclosed terms.
 The transfer quickly became a media focal point when an e-mail detailing the offer was inadvertently photographed from the laptop of 1.
 FC Magdeburg's sporting director and leaked online; Magdeburg subsequently filed a criminal complaint in response.

 He made his debut the following day in the Hamburg derby, replacing Andréas Hountondji in the 69th minute of a 2–0 away win over Hamburger SV at the Volksparkstadion.
+On 2 December 2025, he scored his first goal for die Kiezkicker, also providing an assist, in a 2–1 away victory over Borussia Mönchengladbach in the round of 16 of the DFB-Pokal.
+Eleven days later, he scored his first goals in the Bundesliga, netting twice in a 2–1 home win against 1.
+FC Heidenheim.